ShiftLeftSecurity/sbt-ci-release-early/readme.md

 For a multi-project build, you can define those settings in your root `build.sbt` and prefix them with `ThisBuild/`, e.g. `ThisBuild/publishTo := sonatypePublishToBundle.value`

 > [!WARNING]
-> Sonatype hostname
->
-> By default, sbt-sonatype is configured to use the legacy Sonatype repository `oss.sonatype.org`.
-If you created a new account from February 2021, you need to configure the new repository url.
-Context: https://github.com/xerial/sbt-sonatype/issues/214
+> By default, sbt-sonatype uses the legacy Sonatype repository `oss.sonatype.org`.
+If you created your after February 2021, you probably need to configure the new repository url via `sonatypeCredentialHost := "s01.oss.sonatype.org"`.
->
-> ```scala
-> // For all Sonatype accounts created from February 2021
-> sonatypeCredentialHost := "s01.oss.sonatype.org"
-> ```

 ### gitignore
 `echo '/gnupg-*' >> .gitignore`